davidthings/mocad/tutorial/tutorial.md

   Marker5( Red, 2 );
 ```

+The split marker lets us see that the parts placed by OpenSCAD geometry are appearing in the
+same place as those calculated by the position code.

 ![]( images/chapter5_3_f.png)

 ### Step 4

-Now let's use these new techniques applied to our problem of actuator location and
+Now let's apply these new techniques to our problem of actuator location and
 placement.
-Let's take our same robot, and for reference use OpenSCAD's tools
+Let's take our same robot, and for reference, first use OpenSCAD's tools
 to place a marker on the actuator.

 First the robot - note the full freedom used to position all the elements!
+Anything goes.

 ```
 robotRotate = 30;